 Quantity produces quality.
 If you only write a few things, you’re doomed. – Ray Bradbury

-More studies further shows the relationship between length of content and backlinks, as the graph by HubSpot below indicates, showing that long form content has a higher chance of earning quality backlinks than shorter content.
+More studies further show the relationship between the length of content and backlinks, as the graph by HubSpot below indicates.
+It shows that long-form content has a higher chance of earning quality backlinks than shorter content.

 *Takeaway* Lengthy blog posts rank higher because they are in-dept, well-research, and packed with valuable information.

-But, what is the link or relationship between blog comments and lengthy content?
+But you may wonder; what is the relationship between blog comments and lengthy content?

-However, inasmuch as commenting on blogs is great for SEO, there are some blog commenting mistakes you should avoid at all cost.
+Leaving commenting on blogs is fantastic for SEO.
+However, there are some blog commenting mistakes you should avoid at all costs.
 Some of these are: